Azure IoT Hub

 Build your IoT application with two-way communication

-Enable highly secure and reliable communication between your IoT application and the devices it manages.
-Azure IoT Hub provides a cloud-hosted solution backend to connect virtually any device.
+Enable highly secure and reliable communication between your Internet of Things (IoT) application and the devices it manages.
+Azure IoT Hub provides a cloud-hosted solution back end to connect virtually any device.
 Extend your solution from the cloud to the edge with per-device authentication, built-in device management, and scaled provisioning.

 Security-enhanced communication channel for sending and receiving data from IoT devices

-Full integration with Event Grid and serverless compute, simplifying IoT application development
+Full integration with Azure Event Grid and serverless compute, simplifying IoT application development

 Compatibility with Azure IoT Edge for building hybrid IoT applications